Japanese Painted Fern

-(Athyrium niponicum 'Silver Falls') has a pinkish red stems and reddish purple veins.
-It is most colorful with a few hours of sun per day.
+Athyrium niponicum 'Silver Falls' has pinkish red stems and reddish purple veins.
+It is most colorful when it gets a few hours of sun per day.
 Zones 5-8

 In early spring, the brilliant blue, pink, or white flowers of lungwort bloom despite the coldest chill.
-The rough basal leaves, spotted or plain, always please and continue to be handsome through the season and into winter.
-Planted close as a weed-discouraging groundcover, or in borders as edgings or bright accent plants, lungworts are workhorses and retain their good looks.
+The rough basal leaves, spotted or plain, always please and continue to be handsome into winter.
+Planted close as a weed-discouraging groundcover, or in borders as edgings or bright accent plants, lungworts are workhorses with good looks.
 Provide high-humus soil that retains moisture.
-Although lungwort tolerates dry conditions, be alert for mildew.
+Although lungworts tolerate dry conditions, be alert for mildew.